 Dee Dee Pass to McAlester Mountain East Saddle

 From the upper lake, I went southeast through steep, rocky terrain to the 6640′ pass.
-It would be my camp for the second night.
+I’d spend my second night somewhere around here.
 After dropping off some gear, I went up the snowy slope to the 7080′ notch west of Point 7371.

 It wasn’t smooth sailing to the pass, as much of the snow toward the top had melted.
 So, I bypassed the snow and weaved through the boulders instead, hoping for a faster ascent.
 But I don’t know if it saved me any time.